coffee8cat/Mandelbrot-set/README.md

 # Mandelbrot Set

+This work is focused on implementing two main optimizations - loop unrolling and usage of SIMD instructions - in programm for computing Mandelbrot-set and comparing its perfomance, also testing the effect of optimized versions compiled with -O0, -O1, -O2, -O3 flags.

+### What is Mandelbrot-set?
 The Mandelbrot set is the set of points C in the complex plane for which the recurrence relation z(n+1) = z(n)^2 + C at z(0) = 0 defines a bounded sequence.
 In other words, it is the set of C for which there exists a real R such that the inequality
 |z(n)| < R holds for all natural n.